pxheim/zettelkasten/ahrens-2022.md

-> Ahrens, Sönke.
-How to Take Smart Notes - One Simple Technique to Boost Writing, Learning and Thinking.
-2nd ed., SD Books, 2022.
+Ahrens, S. (2022). _How to Take Smart Notes: One Simple Technique to Boost Writing, Learning and Thinking_ (2nd ed.).
+SD Books.

 [$Bibliography]($Bibliography.md)